 Anxiety is always caused by our overestimation of the perceived threat and our underestimation of our ability to cope or handle the situation.

 With regard to overestimating the threat – think about a time when you have anticipated an event and got yourself all worked up over it.
-Then when you have actually experienced the dreaded event, you have found that it wasn’t half as bad as you expected it to be.
+Then, when you have actually experienced the dreaded event, you have found that it wasn’t half as bad as you expected it to be.
 Sound familiar??
-This is part of the reason why we feel so anxious.
+This is partly the cause of anxiety.
+It’s known as anticipatory anxiety.

 Even of the feared event doesn’t go that well, we teach ourselves that we still get through it, that we are still standing at the end of it and in this way we chip away at the fearful beliefs.